TV-Rename/tvrename/quickstart.md

 4. In Options>Preferences, go to **"Search Folders"** and set where you download new episodes to.
 Also visit Options>Filename Template Editor to set how TVRename will rename your files.

+1. Go through the preferences and settings to make are things are how you want them

 **Initial Scan**

-5. Go to the **"Scan"** tab, and click "Scan".
+5. Go to the **"Scan"** tab, and click "Full Scan".
 TVRename will download any show information needed from TheTVDB, and check your media library.
 You can control what actions will be performed by clicking "Options..." before doing a scan.

 6. After a scan, review the suggested changes and other information.
 Any ticked item will be actioned, so untick things you aren't sure about, or use the checkboxes in the bottom-right of the screen.
 Right-click on selected items for more actions.